peterxcli/ad-server/README.md

   - upd: I leverage the characteristic of `Pointer is Comparable` in Golang, then the performance become: write: 407676.68 QPS / read: 22486.06 QPS
   - I'm considering implementing multi-indexing to improve the read performance, not yet implemented currently
   - upd: I have tried to implement the multi-indexing, the write performance is down, but the read performance is now 1166960 QPS, so I think it's worth it - [commit detail](https://github.com/peterxcli/dcard-backend-2024/commit/028f68a2b1e770aac0754331826fd3110aa0b977)
-  - TODO: define the multi-indexing with priority, and use reflect to generate the index function(tree structure), and use concurrent map to store the index, we would add the index concurrently
+  - define the multi-indexing with priority, and use reflect to generate the index function(tree structure), and use concurrent map to store the index, we would add the index concurrently, the result read performance become 800000 QPS
 - ~~implement the advertisement range query(ageStart, ageEnd, StartTime, EndTime) by interval tree~~
   - I have tried some interval tree library, but the read performance is not good, so I give up this implementation
   - Currently, I just iterate all the advertisement and filter the result by the condition